Compiler/NLParallel/README.md

 Research under Prof. Huang.

 This will take two topics and "connect" them by my means of connection.
-It uses machine learning to attempt and making the output more conhesive and the plan is to continue the intelligence towards how the connections develop.
+It uses machine learning to attempt to make the output more conhesive and the plan is to continue the intelligence towards how the connections develop.

 To search the connection graph I used a research paper with O(nlogloglogn) runtime for the two nodes.
 The intention was to use cloud computing, the space complexity is much larger.